 The consumer trend of Chinese has changed, now they buy everything online … Yes, even oysters!
 Take a look at the e-commerce platforms that are exploding their sales in the space of a minute!
 We must review its marketing strategy to adapt to this market that is constantly changing.

 Talk about yourself on social networks to improve your brand image.
 And especially be original and creative, everyone knows that oysters are a luxury product, which is valuable but you will make the difference if you market the day of Saint Valentine a lot of oysters heart-shaped!
-Nothing better to impress Chinese couples who want to have fun eating oysters on this special occasion.
+Nothing better than to impress Chinese couples who want to have fun eating oysters on this special occasion.

 Your promotional efforts will make you the best company in a country that appreciates more and more Western culture and especially that of France!
 The country’s oysters are a hit with restaurants and hotels in China.